thhaase/R_Netflix_history_script/README.md

 -------

-- I used most of the plots from [Saúl Buentello](https://towardsdatascience.com/explore-your-activity-on-netflix-with-r-how-to-analyze-and-visualize-your-viewing-history-e85792410706) so he takes most of the credit.
+- I used most of the plots from [Saúl Buentello](https://towardsdatascience.com/explore-your-activity-on-netflix-with-r-how-to-analyze-and-visualize-your-viewing-history-e85792410706).

 - I use Linux Mint, I have no Idea if the script will work on your PC